gabrielhpcastro/privacy-storage-access-api/README.md

 #### 🧪 Third party cookies allowed

-- With third-party cookies enabled go to Site A and set a cookie using Site C (via the iframe)
+- With third-party cookies enabled go to Site B and set a cookie called `backgroundColor` with a valid CSS color value
-- Check that the cookie set on Site A is also available when you navigate to Site B or Site C
+- Visit Site A and check that the cookie set on Site B is available to the iframe and the background color is applied

 #### 🧪 Third party cookies blocked

-- With third-party cookies disabled go to Site A and set a cookie using Site C (via the iframe)
+- With third-party cookies enabled go to Site B and set a cookie called `backgroundColor` with a valid CSS color value
-  - If you don't check the **Partitioned** checkbox, no cookie will be set
-  - If you check the **Partitioned** checkbox, a cookie will be set
-- Check that the cookie set on Site A is not available when you navigate to Site B or Site C
+- Visit Site A and check that the cookie set on Site B is not available to the iframe and the background color is not applied
+- Scroll the iframe to the bottom, click on the "Grant access" button and accept the prompt
+- Check that once you allow the access to the Storage Access API, Site B is able to access its own cookies via the iframe and the background color is applied

+#### 🧪 Third party cookies blocked (extra)

+- Change the `backgroundColor` cookie value via the iframe on Site A
+- Visit Site B and check that the cookie set via the iframe also applies to Site B

 ## Notes

-- CHIPS only work using secure connections, so make sure to access the websites using `https`
+- Storage Access API only work using secure connections, so make sure to access the websites using `https`